semanticClimate/city-climate-plans-notebook/README.md

 To preview the published publication, navigate to ./docs/index.html and open it in a web browser.
 You should see the entire published site.

 When pushed to GitHub, GitHub Pages will then serve the HTML files in the ./docs directory as a website.

+## Copyright and licencing

+Content - © 2023 The authors.
+Creative Commons Attribution-ShareAlike 4.0 [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/)

+ADA code - © 2023 The authors.
+GNU General Public License v3.0 https://github.com/TIBHannover/ADA/blob/main/LICENSE

+Data - All data and data sets produced would be CC 0, Public Domain, https://creativecommons.org/publicdomain/zero/1.0/

+All fonts and graphics and media production software used on the production would be OSI compliant.

+FAIR principles would also be applied https://www.go-fair.org/fair-principles/

+All third party content and code is the copyright of the authors and under their respective OSI compliant open licenses for code and compliant with Creative Commons Attribution-ShareAlike 4.0 International for content.